Azure/azure-sdk-for-js/sdk/test-utils/matrix/README.md

-# Azure for JavaScript test-util-matrix
+# Azure test-utils-matrix client library for JavaScript

 The Azure SDk for JavaSCript is composed of a multitude of repositories that attempt to deliver a common, homogenous SDK to make use of all the services that Azure can provide.